Explaining Caption-Image Interactions in CLIP Models with Second-Order Attributions: Implementation Details

 \section{Implementation Details}

 For the implement of our method, we make use of the auto-differentiation framework in the PyTorch package.
 For a give input \(\mathbf{x}(\alpha_n)\), \(\mathbf{g}(\mathbf{x}(\alpha_n))\) is the forward pass through the encoder \(\mathbf{g}\), and the Jacobian \(\partial \mathbf{g}_k(\mathbf{x}(\alpha_n)) / \partial \mathbf{x}_i\) is the corresponding backward pass.
 For an efficient computation of all \(N\) interpolation steps in Eq. \ref{eq:int_jac}, we can batch forward and backward passes since individual interpolations are independent of another.\\ In practice, we attribute to intermediate representations, thus, the interpolations in Eq. \ref{eq:lines} are between latent representations of the references and inputs.
 We use PyTorch \textit{hooks} to compute these interpolations during the forward pass.
+Algorithm \ref{alg:pseudocode} sketches PyTorch-like pseudo-code of the implementation.

-The application of our method to a different model or architecture only requires the implementation of a single forward hook, which is then registered into the model.
-Registering hooks is a standard feature in auto-differentiation frameworks and does not require any modification of the given model's original code.
+The application of our method to a different model or architecture only requires the implementation of a single forward hook.
+Registering hooks into models is a standard feature in auto-differentiation frameworks and does not require any modification of the given model's original code.
 The remaining steps to generate our attributions are differentiation through standard backpropagation and, finally, simple matrix multiplication to compute Eq. \ref{eq:attr_mat}.